Arm® Cortex®-M0+ in a nutshell

 The Cortex®-M0+ core does not impact the trade-off to be made among the elements of the typical MCU architecture based on I/Os, analog and non-volatile memories.
 The bus size (8, 16 or 32 bits) is therefore no longer relevant when partitioning MCU portfolios.

 The dynamic power of the core ranges from 5 to 50µW/MHz depending on the technology used.
-However, the core itself is not representative of the overall power consumption of a device and is not the only factor to take into account.
+However, the core itself is not representative of the overall power consumption of a device and is not the only factor to consider.
 So, it is important to carefully read product datasheets.

 The Thumb instruction set is a subset of the Cortex-M family.
 It eases the scalability of the portfolio by re-using validated software brick for any Cortex-M products.